 - In Mass Effect:

 - This epitomizes the turian race.
 They adhere strictly to protocol, superior firepower, and strategies honed over millennia of warfare.
 They are masters of war (in fact, supplementary materials indicate that they show a lot of interest in Sun Tzu).
+Their adherence to protocol and Crazy-Prepared nature means that their entire population is able to spring into action to fight the Reapers after they invade, dealing critical losses to the Reapers even though they're losing the war.

 - Samara claims Justicars to be this.
 When questioned on behaving strictly by Justicar Code, she replies that it has over 3000 sutras and instructions on every single possible situation one can encounter, written over many millennia by the wisest of asari.
 Whether she lives up to this or not is up to the player to determine and interpret.